 Articles 283 and 383 of the CRR require the ECB to grant institutions permission to use internal models for CCR if they meet the requirements set out in the corresponding chapters of the CRR.
-Based on the currently applicable EU and national law, the EGAM provides transparency on the methodologies that the ECB uses to assess CCR model components within model investigations when assessing whether institutions meet regulatory requirements.
+Based on the currently applicable EU and national law, the EGAM provides transparency on the ECB's supervisory expectations by clarifying the methodologies it uses to assess CCR model components within model investigations when assessing whether institutions meet those requirements.